shruti01941704/text-to-img/README.md

 python imagegenerator.py
 💡 Usage

-Start the application.
+Run the application.

-Enter a text prompt describing the image you want.
+Enter a text prompt describing the image.

 Click the Generate Image button.

-The Stable Diffusion model will generate the image.
+The Stable Diffusion model generates an image based on the prompt.

 The generated image will appear in the GUI window.

 Example prompt:

-A futuristic city at sunset with flying cars and neon lights 🤝 Contributing
+A futuristic city with neon lights and flying cars at sunset.

+## 🤝 Contributing

 Contributions are welcome!

 Steps to contribute:

-Fork this repository
+Fork the repository

-Clone your forked repository
+Clone the forked repository

-Make the necessary changes
+Make your changes

-Commit and push your changes
+Commit and push the changes

 Create a Pull Request